LesterGallagher/LesterGallagher.github.io/_posts/2019-02-17-the-real-guide-to-creating-a-website-with-free-hosting-2019.md

 ![](/uploads/github-create.PNG)

-Choose a repository name and description, keep the repository public (it's going to be a website so it will be public anyway) and click "Create repository".
+Choose a repository name and description, keep the repository public (it's going to be a public website so it will be public anyway) and click "Create repository".

 The following page might be a bit confusing if you're not a programmer or you're not familiar with git(hub) but you need to click the "Create a new file" link/button.